Coarse geometry of quasi-transitive graphs beyond planarity: Introduction

 The main technical tool that we use is a recent structural theorem on locally finite quasi-transitive graphs excluding the countable clique as a minor \cite{EGL23}, which shows that such graphs have a canonical tree-decomposition in which all torsos are planar or finite (see the next section for the definitions).
 Most importantly, this result does not use the Robertson-Seymour graph minor structure theorem.

-We note that the result which allows us to construct the quasi-isometry using the canonical tree-decomposition was also proved recently (and independently) by MacManus \cite{Mac23} in a slightly different form (the ``if'' direction in his Theorem B).
+We note that the result which allows us to construct the quasi-isometry using the canonical tree-decomposition was also proved recently (and independently) by MacManus \cite{Mac23} in a slightly different form (the ``if'' direction in his Corollary C).
 Our proof is very similar to his.

 We now discuss several applications of Theorem \ref{thm:qp}.